MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/dependency-service/introduction.md

 ## How DependencyService Works

-Xamarin.Forms apps need three components to use `DependencyService`:
+Xamarin.Forms apps need four components to use `DependencyService`:

 - **Interface** &ndash; The required functionality is defined by an interface in shared code.
 - **Implementation Per Platform** &ndash; Classes that implement the interface must be added to each platform project.